minhok1/technical-interview-prep/Approaches.md

 - Assuming array is sorted, check half an array every time to reduce the search time from O(n) to O(logn) -> so if the solution looks like O(n) and the array's sorted in any way, use binary search.
 - After picking mid (low + floor of half of difference), make sure to have the correct update logic for high and low -> if mid is the one returned, no need to set low <= high, and just do low < high.
 But if you need that last iteration, do low <= high.
+- For low and high updates, using <= and => is very useful -> basically just all the values low and high could take.

 # Graph